ti-community-infra/tichi/docs/en/components/tide.md

 This function formats the information about the co-author of a PR, returning an array of co-author objects.

-A PR may have multiple commits from different authors, and the same commit may have multiple authors (GitHub defines that you can use [`Co-authored-by:`](https://docs.github.com/en/pull-) in the commit message) requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) line in the commit message to declare the commit's co-authors).
+A PR may have multiple commits from different authors, and the same commit may have multiple authors (GitHub defines that you can use [`Co-authored-by:`](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) line in the commit message to declare the commit's co-authors).

-When we use the squash method to merge PRs, the multiple commits in the PR are first merged into a new squashed commit and then into the base branch.
-NormalizeCoAuthorBy` function to de-duplicate and merge the author information of multiple commits.
+When we use the squash method to merge PRs, the multiple commits in the PR are first merged into a new squashed commit and then into the base branch. `NormalizeCoAuthorBy` function will help us de-duplicate and merge the co-author information of multiple commits.

 **This function considers all commit authors or co-authors in the PR other than the PR author to be the co-author of the squashed commit.**